Upright Vacuum Cleaner Review

 How to Choose an Upright Vacuum Cleaner

 Your floors are dirty.
 We’re not judging you; it’s just an unpleasant fact.
 Dirt and bacteria collect on carpets over time and get ground into carpet fibers where it all stays until you do something about it.
 Hardwood, linoleum and tile are no exception.
-Aside from the surface dirt and debris are the crevices between planks and tiles and alongside edges.
+Aside from the surface dirt and debris are the crevices between planks and tiles and along edges.
 An upright vacuum cleaner is one of the best ways you can give your floors a good cleaning.
 Most also come with tools that allow you to clean curtains and upholstery, too.

 Upright Vacuum Cleaners: What We Tested, What We Found

 If you suffer from allergies, vacuuming can seem like torture – the agitation of rugs and carpets inevitably kicks up dust and other particulates into the air – unless you have a vacuum cleaner with a sealed system and true HEPA filtration.
-The combination of those features ensure that 99.87 percent of particles that are 0.3 microns and larger in size are blocked by the filter, which means the air that’s recirculated from the vacuum is cleaner and nearly free of allergens.
+The combination of those features ensures that 99.87 percent of particles that are 0.3 microns and larger in size are blocked by the filter, which means the air that’s recirculated from the vacuum is cleaner and nearly free of allergens.
 The combination was rare among the vacuum brands we were testing but when we found it we gave extra scoring credit.

 We also looked for flexibility and multi-tasking.
-Modern upright vacuum cleaners make it easy for you to clean all of your floors, regardless of the type.
-A common feature they now include is a button that allows you to turn off the brush roll, which makes your upright machine more effective at cleaning hard floors without causing damage.
+Modern upright vacuum cleaners should make it easy for you to clean all of your floors, regardless of the type.
+You should be able to turn off the brush roll, which makes your upright machine more effective at cleaning hard floors without causing damage.
 Combine that feature with height adjustment – whether it’s automatic or you control it with a knob – and you get stronger suction on low-pile carpets or hard floors.

 We carried each of these vacuum cleaners around to see what it would be like to get them to different spots in a modern home.
 It’s important that you can easily turn a corner with your vacuum cleaner, reach cobwebs on ceilings and sneak under furniture to clear out dust bunnies, so a swiveling head and low profile are ideal.
-And a wide cleaning path means you can get your floors cleaner quicker.

 You can’t get around a noisy upright vacuum cleaner, really.
 The combination of the motor, the suction and the vibration that’s used to power the vacuum to clean effectively means there’s going to be some noise.
 The quieter it is, though, the better.
 So, we measured the decibel level of each vacuum cleaner.

-Also important are all of the features that make vacuuming easier, faster and more effective – the easier it is to use may mean fewer complaints from whoever has to do the chore.
+Also important are all of the extra features that make vacuuming easier, faster and more effective.
 Details that may not seem important at first glance can reduce your frustration, such as power cord length – the longer it is, the more rooms you can vacuum before having to switch outlets.
-The location of the on switch should be intuitive and easy to reach.

-Although you could benefit from an upright vacuum cleaner with no extendable hose or extra attachments, most include the hose and a couple of accessories at minimum.
-And like any home appliance, vacuum cleaners include warranties that generally cover the motor and other parts to ensure they’re free of defects.
+Although you could still clean with an upright vacuum cleaner that has no extendable hose or extra attachments, most include the hose and a couple of accessories at minimum.
+A few other nice-but-not-necessary features can help you decide on one model over another if they both do a decent job of cleaning.